 Sources of regional NO2 are not totally clear.
 It is possible that the NO2 emissions could be related to agricultural fertilizer mobilization, crop burning, and field tilling.
 Biogenic NO from flooded rivers, streams, and farmland may also be a regional source of emissions.
 The amount of flooding varies by year but tends to happen in years with elevated O3.

 Emissions from large metropolitan areas (Minneapolis, MN, Chicago, Ill) and smaller urban areas (Sioux Falls, SD and Des Moines, IA) may contribute to the O3 exceedances, especially when considering meteorology (surface winds) on the high ozone days.
+Subsequently, the yearly springtime increase in regional O3 in agricultural area can provide an enhancement of regional transported ozone into Midwest urban areas like the Chicago metro and may influence and contribute to early season ozone exceedances in these urban area.

 Sources of regional VOC are often biogenic, which are shown in Figure 3.